 A spyware software developed by Israeli Arms firm “NSO”, to exploit the vulnerability of Android and iPhone.
 The recent “2021 Pegasus Project” revealed that it could exploit all recent iOS versions up to iOS 14.6.

-As the name suggests this kind of tracker can spy on you by recording your audio and video through a microphone or camera respectively and then sending it to a third party.
+These trackers spy on you by recording your audio and video through a microphone or camera respectively.
+They then send it to a third party.

-Some smartphone apps require permission to access your microphone, camera, and these permissions can record you at any time in the form of audio or video, upload photos or videos, run facial recognition, and can even put you on Livestream without your acknowledgment.
+Some smartphone apps require permission to access your microphone and camera.
+These permissions can record you at any time in the form of audio or video and upload photos or videos.
+They can even put you on Livestream without your acknowledgment.

 How to Avoid Spyware Admission?

 So, some pointers should be kept in mind to avoid spyware admission, and they are:

 - Keep your phones/computer system up to date with security patches.

 - Practice keeping a screen lock on your smartphone or your computer to avoid any unauthorized access.
 Also, feed in some strong passwords so that no one tries to break them.